TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/README.md

 Descriptive statistics - used to create data quality report
 - in pandas using `df.describe(include='all')`

-Outliers in data
-- See if outliers.
-See if the data is making sense for the column it is in.
-Really think outloud!
-Even include bias in your thinking to see if you can spot an outlier!

 Slide 7
 mean == median : symmetrical distribution